Warren Tolman

-Warren Eugene Tolman (born October 23, 1959 in Boston, Massachusetts) is an American politician who has served as a member of both houses of the Massachusetts General Court.
+Warren Eugene Tolman (born October 23, 1959) is an American politician who has served as a member of both houses of the Massachusetts General Court.
 He was the Democratic nominee for Lieutenant Governor of Massachusetts in 1998, and was a candidate for Governor of Massachusetts in 2002, and Massachusetts Attorney General in 2014.

 Legal and political career

 The seventh of eight children and first in his family to graduate from college, Tolman received a Bachelor's Degree in Economics from Amherst College and a Juris Doctor from Boston College Law School.
 Between college and law school, Tolman worked as a United Parcel Service driver and as a substitute teacher in the Watertown Public Schools.
 He was elected to the Massachusetts House of Representatives in 1990 and the Massachusetts Senate in 1994.
 As a lawmaker, Tolman worked on tightening campaign finance laws and ethics statutes and was a leader in the 1990s movement to curb tobacco use and oppose the political influence of the cigarette industry.
 During his time in the Court, Tolman became known for his criticism of the Big Dig and his conflicts with House Speaker Thomas Finneran.
 In 1998, Tolman ran for lieutenant governor as the running mate of Democratic nominee Scott Harshbarger.
 Though Harshbarger lost to Republican Paul Cellucci, Tolman was cited as an asset to his campaign.
 From 1987 to 1999 he was an attorney with Burns & Levinson LLP.

 In 2002, he became an Of Counsel for Holland & Knight.
 He has argued in court for reforms of the indigent defense law in Massachusetts.
 He routinely appears as a political pundit on the Fox 25 Morning News.
 He left the law firm in 2013 and became Senior Vice President for EnTrust Global.